-Sahba Aminikia is creating an extraordinary multi-media experience for his 5-month residency at 836M.
+Sahba Aminikia has created an extraordinary multi-media experience for his 5-month residency at 836M.
 The Language of the Birds—sometimes known as The Conference of the Birds—is a poem by the 12th-century mystic Attar of Nishapur and among the most treasured Sufi writings, revered by Rumi and others over centuries.
 Attar’s poem comes alive for a new age in this musical and visual adaptation, which follows a group of birds who overcome doubts and fears to set off in search of a mythical king who will make the world right.
 Their quest is both a migration in witness of this flawed world and a journey of spiritual transformation, as they finally understand that the king they are searching for is none other than themselves, acting as one for the good of all.

 The Language of Birds marks Aminikia’s third collaboration with Houshmand whose contributions include translating the medieval poem that serves as source material as well as writing original lines of verse.
 The libretto will be sung in both Farsi and English, and Houshmand will also perform the role of one of the lead characters, a bird named Hoopoe.